Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Discussion

 It is possible that this is a selection effect -- our sources are selected to be V-shaped (via optical and UV slopes) and point-sources ($>50\%$ from a point-source at 4$\mu$m) \citep[][]{Hviding25, degraaff25pop}, as is standard in LRD definitions \citep[e.g.,][]{Labbe23, Kokorev24, Akins24}.
 However, in our composite picture, there is no physical significance for the V-shape, which is merely a result of two components with different SED slopes being combined.

 To quantify the effect of V-shape selections, we perform a simple experiment in Fig. \ref{fig:vshaped} where we take our median BH* stack and host stack and vary their BH*/LRD fraction in the rest-optical.
 We find that the standard V-shaped selections are preferentially selecting sources where the BH* is outshining the host in the rest-optical.
 BH*s that are embedded in relatively brighter galaxies are currently not being classified as LRDs, and are being selected as ``normal" broad-line AGN with blue UV and optical slopes or being completely missed.
+The selection bias may be particularly acute for redder BH*s that peak redwards of $5500\rm{\AA}$; in such cases, the host galaxy dominates the continuum at the typical continuum turnover, which potentially causes these redder BH*s to be missed from LRD selections.
 Note that since BH*s are not outshining the galaxy in the rest-optical, these sources may not have point-source morphologies -- indeed, this is often the case among broad-line samples \citep[e.g.,][]{Harikane23, Maiolino23, Fei25glimpsed}.
 Recently, \citet[][]{Yanagisawa26} presented a striking validation of this picture with the discovery of two LRDs embedded in a strongly lensed galaxy -- if not for the spatial resolution afforded by lensing, these systems would be completely outshone by their host galaxy.

 A key implication is that the``overmassive" black holes being reported among the non-LRD population may also have overestimated masses and bolometric luminosities (though note some sources may resemble more ``standard" accretion disks; e.g., \citealt{Fabian25, Maiolino24GNz11}).
-Another implication of this exercise is that the already abundant BH* population may be even more widespread than LRD numbers imply.
+Another implication of this exercise is that the already abundant BH* population may be even more widespread than LRD numbers imply \citep[e.g.,][]{Barro25}.
 What the exact fraction of BH*s among broad-line samples is remains to be seen, and will require developing sensitive proxies to distinguish between BH*-powered AGN from AGN truly resembling $z=0$ samples (Fig. \ref{fig:context}).

 Another important implication is that the dramatic redshift evolution in the number density of V-shaped LRDs -- $\approx10\times$ between $z\approx6$ to $z\approx2$ \citep[e.g.,][]{Ma25countingLRDs, Kocevski24} -- may not be as straightforward to interpret as BH*s being a predominantly early Universe phenomenon \citep[e.g.,][]{Inayoshi25coevol}.
 It is possible that BH*s may be forming at a relatively steady rate, but the fraction of host galaxies they can outshine to produce a V-shaped spectrum falls with cosmic time, reflecting the stellar mass build up of the Universe (e.g., a $\approx10\times$ increase in the cosmic star-formation mass density at $\gtrsim10^{8} M_{\rm{}\odot}$ between $z=6$ to $z=2$; \citealt{Weibel24}).